MEDSL/2022-elections-official/README.md

 ## Indiana

+Added 2022-01-26.

+* The precinct-level results for the US Senate race report slightly fewer votes than the statewide vote counts do, but these discrepancies are very small (a few dozen votes), and they only affects two candidates, neither of whom are the major party nominees.
+The US House and governor races match exactly the district- or state-level vote counts.

+## Indiana

 Added 2022-12-15.

 * Only 36 of Indiana's 92 counties have so far released precinct-level election results in 2022.
 We publish these partial results now because, in 2020, only 56 counties ultimately released precinct-level results, so it is not guaranteed that Indiana's full 2022 election results will ultimately be released at the precinct level.